platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

   $ upsun push
 ```

-Last, we need to add all of our generated files, from both cookiecutter and the Upsun CLI tool to our git
+Last, we need to add all of our generated files, from both Cookiecutter and the Upsun CLI tool to our git
 repository:
 ```shell
 $ git add .